SEMINAR SERIES

 The Culverhouse College of Business maintains seminar series devoted to encouraging interdisciplinary efforts to deal with complex research problems.

-• What better way to enjoy a Friday afternoon before a home football game than to catch up on some much-needed R&R!
+• What better way to enjoy a Friday afternoon than to catch up on some much-needed R&R!
 Yes, Research & Refreshments!

 • Research on a common theme from differing perspectives across multiple disciplines -structured like a conference session with 3 to 4 Culverhouse Faculty and PhD Student presenters.